CCR Rule Compliance Data and Information

 - The testing of groundwater around the facilities will continue for 30 years, long after they are closed, in compliance with state and federal rules.
 Alabama Power will work with the Alabama Department of Environmental Management on the closure plans.

-Alabama Power is committed to maintaining open communication with the communities.
+Alabama Power is committed to maintaining open communication with the communities we serve.
 The company has proactively shared information with regulators, stakeholders, local governments, the community and media, and will continue to do so.

 Alabama Power has a strong record of working to protect the environment.
 The company has a rigorous compliance program designed to always meet or do better than the standards set by regulations.